-Around 64% of students who started college at The College of Idaho complete all the credits required within six years.
+NOTE: Around 57% of students who start college at The College of Idaho finish the requirements for graduation within six years.

 The College of Idaho offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|